Portland Progress

 Status: In Progress

-Update: State adopted LD1656 “An Act to Promote Energy Efficient Affordable Housing” requiring construction projects funded by the Maine Housing Authority to meet certain energy performance standards, including full electrification of the systems used for heating, cooling, domestic hot water, and cooking.
-Continuing efforts to make energy efficiency upgrades and renewable energy options more affordable for all residents (updated December 2022)
+Update: State adopted LD1656 “An Act to Promote Energy Efficient Affordable Housing” requiring construction projects funded by the Maine Housing Authority to meet certain energy performance standards, including full electrification of the systems used for heating, cooling, domestic hot water, and cooking (2022).

 Transformative potential: Equitable, regenerative, resilient